BirdLife Australia Raptor Conservation Grant 2026

-Applications are once again open for the BirdLife Australia Raptor Conservation Grant in 2024.
-The Birdlife Australia Raptor Group is now taking research grant applications, with the leading application to be awarded $5,000 towards their research project.
+Applications are once again open for the BirdLife Australia Raptor Conservation Grant in 2026.
+The Birdlife Australia Raptor Group is now accepting research grant applications.
+The leading application will get $5,000 towards their research project.
 Smaller amounts will be awarded to other worthy candidates.

 The following is the minimum criteria for a grant to be considered eligible:

-- The applicant must agree to submit a summary for BARGs use in media
+• The applicant will provide a summary of the project for BARGs use in media.

-- The applicant must agree to acknowledge BARG in any media or scientific publications
+• The applicant agrees to acknowledge BARG in any media or scientific publications.

 The selection criteria to be considered for the assessment of project proposals:

-· How much will BARG funding contribute to the overall project: i.e. is the project big enough to make a meaningful contribution to conservation, while not being so large that BARG funding makes little difference to the outcomes?
+· How much will BARG funding contribute to the overall project: i.e. is the project big enough to make a meaningful contribution to conservation?
+It should not be so large that BARG funding makes little difference to the outcomes.
 Who else is funding the project – other funders having committed usually indicates a more sustainable project.
 Is BARG funding being used to leverage other funding?

-· How well does the proposed project fit BARGs aim of “promoting the study, conservation and management of diurnal and nocturnal raptors?”
+· How well does the proposed project fit BARGs aim?
+The aim is “promoting the study, conservation and management of diurnal and nocturnal raptors.”

 · How realistic is the project proposal?
 E.g. does the candidate (or project partners) have the necessary skills, and can the project be achieved within the proposed timeframe